Learn about Wildfire Aware.

 Wildfire Aware™ was created to help the public stay aware of wildfires.
 We hope that it can save lives in the years to come by allowing for quicker notifications of wildfires.
 We would like to take a moment to acknowledge those who have lost their lives to wildfires, you will forever be in our hearts and prayers.
 Please stay safe out there and reach out to us if you have any questions: email@example.com.
 If we help you escape a fast-moving wildfire, we would love to know that we are making a difference and would appreciate hearing your story.

-Weather data is provided by Spire.
+Spire provides weather data.
 National Weather Service alerts are provided directly from the National Weather Service.
-Initial Fires and perimeter information is provided by National Interagency Fire Center.
-Links to multiple-day fire information are provided by the Incident Information System (InciWeb).
+National Interagency Fire Center provides initial Fires and perimeter information.
+The Incident Information System (InciWeb) provides links to multiple-day fire information.
+CAL FIRE incident information comes directly from CAL FIRE Incident information.
 Thermal activity detected by the VIIRS sensors on the NOAA/NASA Suomi NPP and NOAA-20 satellites during the last 7 days is shown on the map for reference.
-In California, the FIRIS perimeters are displayed when available
+In California, the FIRIS perimeters are displayed when available.

 The following National Weather Service notification are included in each notification group: Potential Fire Weather (Red Flag Warning, Extreme Fire Danger, Fire Warning, Fire Weather Watch, Special Weather States, Severe Weather Statement, High Wind Warning, High Wind Advisory, Hazard Weather Outlook, Wind Advisory), Thunderstorms and Tornados (Storm Watch, Storm Warning, Tornado Watch, Tornado Warning, Severe Thunderstorm Watch, Severe Thunderstorm Warning), Post Fire Flooding (Flash Flood Statement, Flash Flood Watch, Flash Flood Warning, Flood Advisory, Flood Statement, Flood Warning, Small Stream Flood Advisory, Urban and Small Stream Flood Advisory), and NWS Evacuations (Evacuation – Immediate, Local Area Emergency, Shelter in Place Warning).